 - Applicants in Environmental Writing: Students applying for the Environmental Writing emphasis are admitted as either fiction, nonfiction, or poetry genre students, and should submit according to the page requirements above.

-In addition to the sample manuscript, students should submit the following:
+In addition to the sample manuscript, you will submit the following:

-- Completed MFA online application including $40 application fee
+- Completed MFA application including $40 application fee

 - Official transcripts from the accredited college or university from which her/his highest degree was awarded